matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Imperative vs Declarative](docker_img/imperative-vs-declarative.png "Imperative vs Declarative")

-- Always use Declarative Approach.
+- **Always use Declarative Approach.**

 ***

 ## Maintaining Containers

-- Imperative:
+**Imperative**

 - Run a command to list out current running pods.
 - Run a command to update the current pod to use a new image.

-- Declarative:
+**Declarative**

 - Update our config file that originally created the pod.
 - Throw the updated config file into kubectl.

 **Update existing object**